DNS for Services and Pods

 depending on the IP family or families of the Service, with a name of the form

 of the Service.

 with a name of the form

-my-svc.my-namespace.svc.cluster.local.
+my-svc.my-namespace.svc.cluster-domain.example.
 Unlike normal

 Clients are expected to consume the set or else use standard round-robin